Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel-jdp.md

 	pip install numpy scipy scikit-learn==0.20.3
 	```

-	You are installing a specific version of Scikit because your UDF will utilize a saved machine-learning model, and that model was saved with Scikit-learn 0.20.3 Generally speaking, a model saved with one version of Scikit-learn should be loaded with the same version.
+	This command installs a specific version of Scikit because your UDF will utilize a saved machine-learning model, and that model was saved with Scikit-learn 0.20.3 Generally speaking, a model saved with one version of Scikit-learn should be loaded with the same version.

 1. Now use the following command to install **Xlwings**: